MrMosleyGit/vsa-loadout-macro/README.md

 # Fleet Compliance Automation System

+> **Portfolio Disclaimer:** This project is a sanitized portfolio case study based on an Excel VBA compliance automation I designed for last-mile delivery operations.
+All internal system names, data sources, personnel references, and workflow specifics have been replaced with generalized equivalents.
+No proprietary company data, internal systems, or confidential process details are included.

+---

 ## Project Overview

-**Built with:** Amazon Quick (AI assistant) + Excel VBA
+**Built with:** AI Assistant + Excel VBA
 **Purpose:** Automate a daily 30+ minute manual cross-referencing task into a one-click, sub-60-second workflow
 **Impact:** Eliminates human error in identifying which vehicles to audit at loadout, ensures 100% coverage of compliance targets
-**Deployed:** April 2026 — adopted by 5 site leaders at Amazon DLV4, actively in use
+**Deployed:** April 2026 — adopted by 5 site leaders, actively in use

 ---

 ## The Problem

-Every day before loadout, the Vehicle Safety Audit (VSA) compliance team needs to identify which specific vans to physically inspect as they stage for departure.
-This requires cross-referencing data from 4 separate Amazon internal systems to answer one question:
+Every day before loadout, the compliance team needs to identify which specific vehicles to physically inspect as they stage for departure.
+This requires cross-referencing data from 4 separate internal operational systems to answer one question:

-"Which unaudited vehicles are dispatching today, and where/when will they be staged?"
+"Which unaudited vehicles are dispatching today, and where and when will they be staged?"

 ### The Manual Process (Before)

-1. Open Fleet Flash and export DVIC data to CSV
+1. Open the fleet management portal and export driver inspection report data
-2. Open Fleet Flash and export VSA List to CSV
+2. Open the fleet management portal and export the compliance audit list
-3. Open Dispatch Planning and download Day of Ops plan
+3. Open the route dispatch system and download the daily operations plan
-4. Open Assignment Planning and download Auto Assign CSV
+4. Open the route assignment system and download the vehicle assignment data
 5. Manually cross-reference across 4 spreadsheets with 100-500+ rows each
-6. Figure out which VINs have not been audited this biweekly cycle
+6. Figure out which vehicles have not been audited this compliance cycle
-7. Look up which route each VIN is assigned to today
+7. Look up which route each vehicle is assigned to today
-8. Determine the wave time and launchpad for each route
+8. Determine the wave time and staging area for each route
 9. Write it all down or build an ad-hoc sheet

 **Time:** 30-45 minutes of error-prone manual lookups
-**Risk:** Missing a VIN, auditing the wrong vehicle, or arriving at the wrong pad at the wrong time
+**Risk:** Missing a vehicle, auditing the wrong one, or arriving at the wrong staging area at the wrong time

 ---

 ## The Solution

-Used AI (Amazon Quick) to design and build an Excel macro that automates the entire cross-referencing logic, turning 4 raw data exports into a single, sorted, color-coded audit sheet with QR codes for instant VIN scanning.
+Used an AI assistant to design and build an Excel macro that automates the entire cross-referencing logic, turning 4 raw data exports into a single, sorted, color-coded audit sheet with QR codes for instant vehicle ID scanning.

 ---